Robinlovelace/Creating-maps-in-R/intro-spatial.md

 [http://cran.r-project.org/web/views/Spatial.html](http://cran.r-project.org/web/views/Spatial.html).

 The packages we will be using are `ggplot2`, `rgdal`, `rgeos`, `maptools` and `ggmap`.
-To test whether ggplot2 is installed, for example, enter `library(ggpot2)`.
+To test whether ggplot2 is installed, for example, enter `library(ggplot2)`.
 If you get an error message, it needs to be installed: `install.packages("ggplot2")`.
+These will be downloaded from CRAN (the Comprehensive R Archive Network); if you are prompted to select a 'mirror', select one that is close to your city.

 ## Downloading the data for the tutorial